fouadEssam/layoffs-/README.md

 The data covers layoffs from November-2020 to May-2024.
 We'll explore how layoffs vary across industries, locations, and time.

 ## Data Description
-The layoffs.csv file in the data directory contains the dataset used in this project.
+The layoffs.xlsx file in the data directory contains the dataset used in this project.
 Columns:
 Company Name: Name of the company experiencing layoffs.